-Concert for Charlottesville and Pilgramage Festival politically charged
+Concert for Charlottesville and Pilgrimage Festival politically charged

 The night was billed as "an evening of music and unity."

-Matthews invited Susan Bro onto the stage during his performance.
+Matthews invited Susan Bro onstage during his performance.
 Bro is the mother of Heather Heyer, the 32-year-old counter-protester who was struck and killed when a car slammed into a crowd.

 Other high profile performers included Pharrell, Arianna Grande and Justin Timberlake, who opened his set with the classic civil rights anthem, "A Change Is Gonna Come" by the legendary soul-singer Sam Cooke.